DevMountain/react-2-afternoon/README.md

 ### Summary

 In this stage we will fix context issues using `.bind` and `this`.
-If we inspect our application we can see that when we try to interact with the components nothing is working correctly and we are getting an error that `this.setState` is not a function.
+If we inspect our application, we can see that when we try to interact with the components nothing is working correctly and we are getting an error that `this.setState` is not a function.

 ### Instructions

-Using the browser's developer tools figure out where `.bind` needs to be applied in `App.js` and `EmployeeEditor.js`.
+Using the browser's developer tools, figure out where `.bind` needs to be applied in `App.js` and `EmployeeEditor.js`.

 <details>